richpeck/exception_handler/README.md

 ---

 <p align="center">
-  If you want to set up `ExceptionHandler` to run your way, there are features to make it run correctly...
+  If you want to set it up your way, these features will help...
 </p>

 <p align="center">